elijahmont3x/blue-green-deploy/README.md

 ## Command Reference

-The deployment toolkit provides these commands (all run on your server):
+The deployment toolkit provides these commands that your CI/CD pipeline can use:

 ### Deploy